hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-citizen-intro.md

 ### Scope and usage
-Citizen is used to identify the subject of a delivery report by the personal id number (CPR-nummer) and the managing organization that acts as the custodian of the reported data.
+klgateway-140-citizen is used to identify the subject of a rehabilitation reporting by the personal id number (CPR-nummer) and the managing organization that acts as the custodian of the reported data.
 The personal id number must be an official Danish CPR-nummer without hyphen, and the SOR code must be an official SOR code.

 The managing organization is given by its SOR code.
 For most municipalities this will be the code for the municipality, but if a municipality delivers services covered by FSIII in different departments using different record systems (thus having mulitple custodians) the SOR codes of the department that acts as custodian is used.